ltebean/magic-list/README.md

-MagicList improves the ArrayList by adding lots of filtering functionality, allowing you to some sql-like query to a list.
+MagicList improves the ArrayList by adding lots of filtering functionality, allowing you to make sql-like query to a list.

 ###Example: